AbstractSDK/cw-orchestrator/INSTALL.md

 # Dependencies

+Cw-orch relies on external libraries that need additional tools installed on your machine :
+- Rust
+- Gcc + Clang
+- OpenSSL
+- Go (optional, only for osmosis-test-tube)

 ## Ubuntu

 In order to be able to compile, you will need to install the following packages :